disanv03/c_scripts/let_us_c/quotes.md

 > "An array is also known as a subscripted variable"

 > "...
-THis ability to use variables to represent subscripts is what makes arrays so useful"
+This ability to use variables to represent subscripts is what makes arrays so useful"

 ```c